5 Minutes with Shaun Le Geyt

 As a charity we have limited resources and as an early adopter of much of the technology we are unable to compete on salaries with commercial organisations.
 It was always my preference though to upskill the team and provide opportunities for development, as the team has transformed, we have identified new roles and the structure and capability needs will continue to evolve.
 When we do have vacancies we know we can’t compete with other organisations but we have a technology stack that most companies would envy, a talented team and are contributing to improving the lives of everybody affected by Parkinson’s and finding a cure.

-Justin: Forging new ground is always difficult, how did you estimate delivery milestones, manage expectations with the key stakeholders?
+Collingwood: Forging new ground is always difficult, how did you estimate delivery milestones, manage expectations with the key stakeholders?
 What were their expectations in terms of timelines and outcomes?

 Shaun: It has taken some time to find the right approach, when we tried to present this as a five year plan I think we terrified our executive leadership team with the complexity and cost.
 We are continuing to develop our ‘firm foundations’ strategy to improve our data architecture in an agile way where we deliver smaller pieces of work.
 This approach enables us to highlight the challenges we have, show the improvements being made and helps keep the team motivated.
 We work on the basis that we still have much to discover about our data and that there will never be a steady state.

 We are still resetting expectations, ensuring that we have full engagement with key stakeholders so that needs of the organisation are fully understood.
 Our Head of Data Strategy has done an incredible job of bringing data to life and making it relatable.
 I’m fortunate also to have recently recruited a Head of Data Architecture to improve our data engineering and data architecture.
 To manage expectations requires effective communication that avoids jargon and clearly explains the link between what we are doing and how this will benefit people affected by Parkinson’s.